my4ng/pugio/README.md

 *Pugio* is a graph visualisation tool for Rust to estimate and present the binary size contributions of a crate and its dependencies.
 It uses `cargo-tree` and `cargo-bloat` to build the dependency graph where the diameter of each crate node is logarithmic to its size.
 The resulting graph can then be either exported with `graphviz` and opened as an SVG file, or as a DOT graph file for additional processing.

+It is important to note that the sizes is and will always be only an *estimation*.
+Some information is irrevocably lost during compilation and linkage.
+In addition, calls to the standard library is not included in the caller's size (although the total size of the standard library can be shown with the `--std` flag).
+Multiple versions of a dependency is also not distinguishable in the final binary.

 ## Example

 `pugio --release --gradient blues -t 1024 -o pugio.svg`